-WSU's proposed MPM program is open to students in all fields, regardless of their undergraduate training, with the proviso for some prerequisite undergraduate courses.
-As previously noted, an internal survey of WSU students indicated that a considerable proportion of the student population was interested in public service careers and the 4+1 model of pursuing a graduate degree would be effective.
+WSU's proposed MPM program is open to students in all fields, regardless of their undergraduate training.
+A bachelor's degree and a prerequisite undergraduate course in principles of management are planned to be required of all candidates applying to the proposed program.
+The 4+1 nature of the proposed program will provide the opportunity for advising and coaching interested students toward the prerequisite.
+As previously noted, an internal survey of WSU students indicated that a considerable proportion of the existing student population was interested in public service careers and the 4+1 model of pursuing a graduate degree is expected to be an effective means of guiding and supporting students toward success.
 WSU expects this to create a streamlined admissions process for existing undergraduate students.
 WSU plans that applicants will be admitted on a rolling basis and that students will have the flexibility to enroll either on a full-time or part-time basis with the ability to switch between either status.
 It is further planned that Quinsigamond Community College (QCC) students will transfer credits to WSU with the same 4+1 access to graduate school that the proposed programs provide to existing students.
 Other regionally accredited graduate students will be able to transfer a maximum of six (6) appropriate credits.
+WSU plans that the proposed MPM program admissions process will attend to the program design, providing graduate level access to traditionally underserved populations.

-Program Enrollment Projection for Each Degree
+Program Enrollment Projection

 Year 1 Year 2 Year 3 Year 4

 New Full Time 8 10 15 20+

 Continuing Full Time - 6 10 21

 New Part Time 4 8 16 20+

-Continuing Part Time - 4 12 23

-Totals 12 28 63 84+
+Continuing Part Time - 4 12 23 Totals 12 28 63 84+